guanzo/vote-to-play/README.md

 # Vote to Play
 A Twitch extension that allows viewers to vote on what the streamer should play.
 For variety streamers, viewers can also vote on any Twitch supported game.

+View the extension on Twitch [here](https://www.twitch.tv/ext/0ms0a4rmjh6b7beixaqndrefsz1dfy).

 ### Supported Games